icaros-usc/pyribs/CONTRIBUTING.md

    [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/googlecolab/colabtools/blob/master/notebooks/colab-github-demo.ipynb)

-1. Add an entry into the `Tutorials` table in `docs/usage.md`.
+1. Add an entry into the table in `docs/tutorials.md`.
-1. Check that the tutorial shows up on the Usage page when you serve the docs.
+1. Check that the tutorial shows up on the Tutorials page when you serve the docs.

 #### Adding an Example